 Hemingway’s literary cohort includes John Steinbeck, George Orwell, Graham Greene, all born within a few years of each other.
 Steinbeck also wrote a reflective piece right before he died but his milieu was journey, discovery and self-voyage.
 Greene, on the other hand, seemed intent on paying homage to his younger emotions and younger self.

-Perhaps the most interesting comparison is Down and Out, the journals of George Orwell when he lived in Paris, around the same time as Hemingway, but in forced poverty in order to write about what he saw.
+Perhaps the most interesting comparison is Down and Out, the journals of George Orwell when he lived in Paris, around the same time as Hemingway, but in forced poverty in order to write what he saw.
 Remarkable gifts, each of them.